 The reported results of the Company are sensitive to the accounting policies, assumptions and estimates that underly the preparation of its Consolidated Financial Statements.
 IFRS requires the Board of Directors, in preparing the Company's Consolidated Financial Statements, to select suitable accounting policies, apply them consistently and make judgements and estimates that are reasonable and prudent.
 The Company's estimates and assumptions are based on historical experience and the Board of Directors' expectation of future events and are reviewed periodically.
 The actual outcome may be materially different from that anticipated.
-Revisions to accounting estimates are revised and in any future periods affected.
+Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.